vectordotdev/vector/README.md

 Vector is a high-performance observability data platform that puts you in control of your observability data.
-[Collect][docs.sources], [transform][docs.transforms], and [route][docs.sinks] all your logs, metrics, and traces to any vendors you want today and any other vendors you want tomorrow.
-Vector enables dramatic cost reduction, novel data enrichment, and data security where you need it, not where is most convenient for your vendors.
+[Collect][docs.sources], [transform][docs.transforms], and [route][docs.sinks] all your logs, metrics, and traces to any vendors you may want today and any other vendors you want tomorrow.
+Vector enables dramatic cost reduction, novel data enrichment, and data security where you need it, not when is most convenient for your vendors.
 100% open source, up to 10x faster than every alternative, and distributed for zero single points of failure.